 Facilities TCO Calculator

-The calculator above quantifies five common drivers of facilities overspend:
+The calculator above quantifies four common drivers of facilities overspend:

 - Reactive leakage